zurinaza/KAPP-UPM/README.md

 ];

 const ETHICS = [
-  ["Consent", "Students must know their data may be used, and be free to decline without penalty."], ["Anonymity", "No names, no matric numbers, no identifiable photographs in anything you publish."], ["Ethics approval", "If you intend to publish, obtain it before you collect — not when a reviewer asks."], ["No cohort disadvantaged", "A comparison group cannot be given a worse education to prove your point."]
+  ["Consent", "They must know, and be free to decline without penalty."], ["Anonymity", "No names, matric numbers or identifiable photos."], ["Ethics approval", "Before you collect — not when a reviewer asks."], ["No cohort disadvantaged", "A comparison group cannot get a worse education."]
 ];

 const MOTIVATION = [
-  ["Dynamic Teaching Plan", "Be resilient and adaptable to change.
-Do not let unexpected disruptions derail your semester."], ["Break Down Tasks", "Set realistic targets suited to your capacity — marking 10 assignments a day — to avoid procrastination."], ["Combine Tasks", "Fill in grades in the system while simultaneously ticking e-attendance."], ["Listen to Students", "Ask them directly.
-Negotiate win-win solutions and run a student assessment at the end."], ["Keep Passion Fueled", "Attend education conferences, workshops and competitions, and work together with colleagues."], ["Follow Current Trends", "Adapt your delivery to what students actually use — IT, media, or short-form video."]
+  ["Dynamic teaching plan", "Adaptable, so one disruption does not derail the semester."], ["Break down tasks", "Mark 10 a day.
+Realistic targets beat heroic ones."], ["Combine tasks", "Fill grades and tick e-attendance in the same sitting."], ["Listen to students", "Ask directly.
+Negotiate win-win."], ["Keep passion fueled", "Conferences, workshops, competitions, colleagues."], ["Follow current trends", "Deliver in what students actually use."]
 ];

 /* ===========================================================================